Isentrope1/ethcracker/README.md

 You can use the included wrapper script:
 ./ethcrack.sh [wallet file] [passwords file]

-or run with java
+or run with java:
-java -cp [jar] com.isentropy.ethcrack.Ethcracker [OPTIONS]
+java -cp target/ethcracker-0.1.jar com.isentropy.ethcrack.Ethcracker [OPTIONS]

 ## Options
   * --wallet [FILE] : the wallet file to crack [required]